E-TWOW GT 2020 Smart Edition (SE): Overview

 With a triple braking system, including a front regenerative brake, rear disc brake, and foot brake, there are lots of ways to slow down safely.
 In our tests, the E-TWOW GT SE has a braking distance of 15.4 ft.
 If you want a more gradual stop, you can use the thumb control on the left handlebar for the regen brake.
 If you need to slow down fast, the rear brake, controlled by a lever on the right handlebar, is the most effective method.
 However, emergency or long stops exclusively using the rear drum brake may result in you leaving a long stripe of rubber tire burnout on the pavement behind you.
 This can create flat spots in your tires, and can happen after braking hard only once or twice, so avoid super hard braking whenever possible.

 The cockpit of the E-TWOW GT SE feels cohesive and complete.
 The small, color LCD display (about 1.1 in²) provides the speedometer, odometer, and battery readouts along with ambient temperature.
 There are button controls for an electronic horn, the high-mounted headlight and fender-mounted taillight, display settings, and power.
+There are dual thumb controls, including a thumb throttle and thumb brake (for regen).
 Although the horn is jarringly loud (sounds like a fire alarm), the button is in an awkward position to hit if you’re activating the regen brake, as you would be able to brake or hit the horn with your left thumb (not both).
 We recommend announcing yourself to pedestrians rather than using the horn, as it’s not a friendly jingle but an emergency-worthy sound.

 Many of the rider features can also be controlled through the Bluetooth-enabled mobile app.
 Those features allow you to control: